 Stick with it.
 This is a numbers game.
 The more scholarships you can apply to, the better your odds of securing the money and the better you’ll get at applying.

 Moving Beyond College Scholarships

 If you think it’s fun getting free money from people to pay for school, then picture this:

 You can get WAY AHEAD of your peers when it comes to money with just a few simple tasks most people don’t think about until their 30s.

 By starting now, you’ll put yourself in a really great place to live a Rich Life.
-Instead of working yourself to death at a dead-end job, putting up with a boss you hate, counting down the days until you can retire and “really start living,” you’ll take control of your finances and put money to work for you.
+Instead of working yourself to death at a dead-end job, putting up with a boss you hate, and counting down the days until you can retire and “really start living,” you’ll take control of your finances and put money to work for yourself.

 FAQs About How to Get College Scholarships